input-output-hk/cardanodocs.com-archived/_docs/technical/2017-01-15-cli-options.md

   --web                    Activate web API (it’s not linked with a wallet web
                            API).
-  --web-port PORT          Port for web API. (default: 8080) --wallet                 Activate Wallet web API.
+  --web-port PORT          Port for web API. (default: 8080) --tlscert FILEPATH       Path to file with TLS certificate --tlskey FILEPATH        Path to file with TLS key --tlsca FILEPATH         Path to file with TLS certificate authority --wallet                 Activate Wallet web API.
   --wallet-port PORT       Port for Daedalus Wallet API. (default: 8090) --wallet-db-path ARG     Path to the wallet's database.